 and hitting return, will trigger the AppRouter dispatcher.

-This event will be triggered in case the user wants to work with another BDO type (e.g. working with the domain objects user
+This event will be triggered in case the user wants to work with another BDO type (e.g. working with the domain objects userinstead of customer).
+That means the detail view, as well as the list view will be switched.

-This event is triggered for example when he clicks on a menu tab (customer
+This event is triggered for example when he clicks on a menu tab (customeror user) or any other icon associated via a BDO type.

-This will trigger a window.appRouter.navigate
+This will trigger a window.appRouter.navigate operation (details refer to link)

 When a record is deleted the view is refreshed by calling